harshbarger/flurp/README.md

 ## This is early stage work.

-DO NOT USE THIS YET.
-I'VE DISCOVERED AN ISSUE THAT WILL BREAK IMPORTS WHEN I FIX IT.

-Hopefully I can get this fixed in the morning???
-Please bear with me.
-I am a noob to making npm packages, but I'm learning.

 Until I bump this to v-1.0, I can't rule out breaking changes.
 I am using this library in a large project of my own, and I anticipate making improvements as I discover issues.
 If you spot an issue before I do, feel free to open a GitHub issue.

 ## Documentation